 Patient pathway

-The Alcimed Healthcare team has established acknowledged expertise in the analysis and optimization of patient care pathways, and helps its clients to interpret and improve patients’ therapeutic and emotional pathways, as well as the role of key stakeholders (healthcare professionals, patient associations, relatives or caregivers, etc.) in patient pathways, starting from the pre-diagnosis phases to palliative care.
+The Alcimed Healthcare team has established acknowledged expertise in the analysis and optimization of patient care pathways, and helps its clients to interpret and improve patients’ therapeutic and emotional pathways, as well as the role and coordination of key stakeholders (healthcare professionals, patient associations, relatives or caregivers, etc.) in patient pathways, starting from the pre-diagnosis to follow-up phases, both in and outside the hospital setting (patient’s home, retail clinics, etc.).

 Have a project?
 Contact our team!